Car Loan Calculator

 Key Facts

-• The average new car loan rate in the US was 7.1% in 2024, according to Experian.
+- •The average new car loan rate in the US was around 7% in 2025, according to Experian.

 How to Use